anrcrocoval/misc_analysis_tools/exampleofICYProtocols/README.md

 Exiting...
 EHCache disposed

-To add a command line input (to do once)  here is the procedure for example for your csv or other files) : (I can also do it for you if you send me your actual protocol.xml)
+To add a command line input (to do once)  here is the procedure for example for your csv or other files) :
 - Load your protocol from Protocol in ICY
 - Right click on workspace, go to Read… then select File
 - This will create a File block.